pieeg-club/EEGwithRaspberryPI/README.md

 -  [For beginners](https://github.com/Ildaron/EEGwithRaspberryPI/blob/master/README.md#for-beginners)
 -  [Citation](https://github.com/Ildaron/EEGwithRaspberryPI/blob/master/README.md#citation)
 -  [Contacts](https://github.com/Ildaron/EEGwithRaspberryPI#contacts)

+#### Warning
+The device must operate only from a battery - 5 V. Complete isolation from the mains. !This is an important safety requirement.

 #### How it Works
  [1.1.Read_data.c](https://github.com/Ildaron/EEGwithRaspberryPI/blob/master/1.1.Read_data.c) C script for read data in real-time and save to txt file